aswinkaliesgit/ideas/README.md

 aswin have been working

-one on one to be considerhwsiuiwndiwnnwiniudnidnied
+one on one to be considerhwsiuiwndiwnnwiniudnidnudwiubdjied